 Amit talks about how he has benefited from mentors along the way starting from Hemendra Kothari at DSP Merrill Lynch.
-He also goes on to talk about how mentors need be from within the company and how clients could sometimes be great mentors.
-He talks about how the circle of mentors (which includes KV Kamath, Kalpana Morparia and KM Birla has evolved organically over time than him going out in an explicit, conscious way to build a group of mentors around him).
+He also goes on to talk about how mentors need not be from within the company and how clients could sometimes be great mentors.
+He talks about how the circle of mentors (which includes KV Kamath, Kalpana Morparia and KM Birla) has evolved organically over time than him going out in an explicit, conscious way to build a group of mentors around him.

 Amit talks about how he thought about the transition from the world of Investment Banking to Private Equity.
 He talks about taking stock of life after reaching the heights of the Investment Banking profession and also seeking more time to devote to some of the other elements in his life such as Social Impact.

 Apprenticeship - the magic sauce in Private Equity

 Amit talks about what it takes to build a sustainable Private Equity business over the long term.
 He also talks about the criticality of apprenticeship in people growing to become effective investors.
 He talks about three things that investors need to get right (people bets, strategy bets and timing) and how that evolves over time.
 He also discusses what it takes to transition to Investing as a profession and how he evolved from Investor 1.0 to Investor 2.0 during his tenure at Bain Capital.